jxpettigrew/jxpettigrew.github.io/_posts/2024-12-09-nand2tetrispart1.markdown

 DMux(in=bOrD, sel=sel[1], a=b, b=d);
 DMux(in=aOrC, sel=sel[1], a=a, b=c);
 ```
 The 4-way demultiplexer gate operates much like the basic 2-way demultiplexer gate we've already designed.
-For the first demux gate, we'll input the data bit and the least significant bit of the selector.
-If the least significant selector bit is 0, the output of the first gate will be channeled to another demux gate that will use the *most* significant selector bit to determine whether the final output should be *a* or *c*; if the least significant selector bit is 1, the output will be channeled to a third gate, which will determine whether the output is *b* or *d*.
+For the first DMux gate, we'll input the data bit and the least significant bit of the selector.
+If the least significant selector bit is 0, the output of the first gate will be channeled to another DMux gate that will use the *most* significant selector bit to determine whether the final output should be *a* or *c*; if the least significant selector bit is 1, the output will be channeled to a third gate, which will determine whether the output is *b* or *d*.

 Put more simply, we're breaking the demultiplexing process into two phases by splitting the 2-bit selector into two individual selector bits.